 The Louisville Courier-Journal, 10 September 1945, p.
 8.

 Their children were: 1.
 Austin Jr, born c.
-1894, died c.
-9 October 1964.
+1894, died 9 October 1964.
 Curiously, no record or news item regarding Austin Jr (other than mention as a survivor in other relatives obituaries) has been found between the 1910 census and his death notice published in The Louisville Courier-Journal on Saturday, 10 October 1964: “Ballard, Austin.
 Fri., Oct 9, 1964, at 7 a.m.
 Son of the late Lily Anderson and Austin Ballard, Sr. Funeral and internment private on family lot in Cave Hill Cemetery.”
-He presumably died without issue.
+His death certificate noted that he suffered from schizophrenia, and he presumably died without issue.
 2. Lily Anderson, born c.
 1903, died 16 September 1947.
 The Louisville Courier-Journal, Wednesday, 17 September 1947 reported: “Ballard, Miss Lilly Anderson, at 8:15 a.m., September 16, 1947, at the Baptist Hospital; daughter of the late Austin and Lillie Anderson Ballard; survived by brother Austin Ballard, Jr.; 2 aunts, Mrs. Peter Lee Atherton and Mrs. Claude Moore Fuess, Andover, Mass.; cousins Mr. Bland Ballard, Jr., and Mr. Shreve Ballard of California, Mr. Turner Bridges of Virginia, Mrs. R. Allan Neblett, and Mrs. John A. Serpell.
 Funeral from Lee E. Cralle Co., 1330 S. 3d, at 11 a.m.
 Wednesday, September 17th.
 Internment in Cave Hill Cemetery.”
 She married Daniel Price Smith, son of Mr. and Mrs. William Lyne Smith on Friday, 17 May 1935; the marriage ended in divorce (which is noted on her death certificate).
 She presumably died without issue.

 BLAND, married Adele Schreve.